 Wide as is this chasm between the two sects there is still another cause of grave disunion which revolves around the ḥadíth.
 These ḥadíth are the oral decisions and judgments of Muḥammad plus those of His Companions.
 Decisions of procedure, justice or manners derived authority, if a precedent could be traced through a ḥadíth to the Prophet or a disciple.
 The ḥadíth served to elucidate and extend the existing laws and

 occupied the same position as the Talmud in the Hebrew religion.
 The Qur’án is the written law, the ḥadíth the oral law.
-Only the smallest proportion of the vast quantity of ḥadíth existing throughout the Muhammadan world are authentic, but this does not diminish their influence.
+Only the smallest proportion of the vast quantity of ḥadíth existing throughout the Muslim world are authentic, but this does not diminish their influence.
 For the Sunnites the ḥadíth of Muḥammad alone are articles of faith, while the Shi‘ites accept the words of the Imáms as well.
 Only a perception of the importance of this “divine literature” can guide us through the maze of Islamic doctrines and demonstrate that in reality there are two religions: one based on the Qur’án and the traditional sayings of the Prophet, and the other resting almost entirely on the ḥadíth of Muḥammad and His family, that is to say the family descended from His daughter of Fáṭimih and ‘Alí.

 As the cause of Islám spread and imposed its faith on conquered peoples they enlisted under the banner of one of the two main sects.
 Persia became Shi‘ite for various reasons, some historic, some religious and others political.
 The chief historical motive lay in the marriage of the daughter of the dethroned Persian ruler Yazdigird III, to Ḥusayn, the son of ‘Alí.
 This union bound Persia with a mighty tie to the cult of the Imáms.